mjalen/nix-dot/README.md

 My *hopefully* up to date dotfiles.
 They may be up-to-date, or they may not be.
 Hopefully I will actually use the rough script I wrote...

+I may or may not switch back to Arch, we shall see if I can figure out how to use some software I need such as Matlab.
+Docker maybe?

 Keep in mind, this setup keeps the following in mind:

 - The laptop of choice is a Thinkpad P51 using hybrid graphics (Nvidia PRIME).